Teaching Time & Telling the Time to KS1 & KS2: Your NEW Fail-Safe Step by Step Technique

 Telling the time at KS2: Teaching the minutes

-In order to introduce reading the minute hand using numbers rather than just position, we will revert to using two clocks.
+When teaching time in Year 3, in order to introduce reading the minute hand using numbers rather than just position, we will revert to using two clocks.

 But before that, spend a while helping children understand how long a minute is.
 To do this, see how many paper clips children can pick up one at a time in just one minute, or how many jumps, or what it feels like to be completely still and silent for one minute.